softwaredevomar/cybersecurity-portfolio/README.md

 Cryptography: 100% completion and accuracy.
 Rank: 40 out of 8518 for the Cryptography category.

+One highlight from the Practice Game was a collaborative discussion with other students about identifying LM:NT hash pairs and password cracking strategies.
+That exchange helped me refine a workflow for hash analysis and reinforce the value of communicating with peers when struggling with challenges.

 In the Individual Game, I scored:
 1470/3000,
 66.7% completion,